PilzDE/pilz_robots/prbt_hardware_support/README.md

 hold controllers, disable drives

 ## ModbusAdapterBrakeTestNode
-The ``ModbusAdapterBrakeTestNode`` is noticed via the topic `/pilz_modbus_client_node/modbus_read` if the PSS4000 requests a brake test or if a brake test request is no longer prevailing.
-As a result, the requirement status is published on `/prbt/brake_test_required`.
+The ``ModbusAdapterBrakeTestNode`` offers the `/prbt/brake_test_required` service which informs if the PSS4000 requests a brake test or if a brake test request is no longer prevailing.

 ## BraketestExecutorNode
 The ``BraketestExecutorNode`` offers the `/execute_braketest` service which, in interaction with the ``CanOpenBraketestAdapter``,